 “One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 This saying of Richard Branson is so true.
-A business can’t become successful if it does not make mistakes.
+A business can’t be successful if it does not make mistakes.

-When an entrepreneur makes a mistake?
 It happens when he does something innovative, take risks, face challenges, and try to fill the gap.
-That’s all that real entrepreneurship is.
+That’s all that real entrepreneurship is about.

 Making mistakes is a part of our life.
 It is always good to make mistakes to learn something new but not repeat them.